-We are in the process of renaming this WG to be the 'FAIRsharing Registry: connecting data policies, standards & databases WG' to reflect the broadened scope of the two main outputs, namely a set of recommendations on how to link standards, databases and data polcies and the FAIRsharing registry, which puts these recommendations into practice.
+This WG is now called the 'FAIRsharing Registry: connecting data policies, standards & databases WG' to reflect the broadened scope of the two main outputs, namely a set of recommendations on how to link standards, databases and data policies and the FAIRsharing registry, which puts these recommendations into practice.
 Please check out our website and provide feedback on our latest enhancements, including our graph view and collection comparison tool.

-NEW: "The FAIRsharing Registry and Recommendations: Interlinking Standards, Databases and Data Policies”.
+NEW: "The FAIRsharing Registry and Recommendations: Interlinking Standards, Databases and Data Policies” is now an RDA Recommendation

-- A set of recommendations to guide users and producers of databases and content standards to select and describe them, or recommend them in data policies; and
+- Related recommendations to guide users and the producers of standards and databases to select and describe these resources, or to recommend them in data policies.
+These are outlined in this WG's RDA recommendation.

 This use cases-driven WG is a joint effort with Force11 and it is led and constituted by prospective adopters as well as technical implementers, many of whom are also leading and/or actively involved in other relevant RDA IGs and WGs, whose activities this WG complements and with which this WG will work closely.
 For more details, please refer to our Case Statement, found in the right-hand column.